A diagrammatic approach to reflection functors: Abstract

 \section{Abstract}

 We construct reflection functors for quiver Hecke algebras associated with arbitrary symmetrizable Kac-Moody algebras, from a higher representation-theoretic viewpoint.
 These functors provide a categorification of Lusztig's braid group action on the quantum group.
 Similar functors were recently constructed independently by Kashiwara-Kim-Oh-Park via a different approach.
+Moreover, we prove that our reflection functors satisfy the braid relations as natural isomorphisms.

-\section{Introduction}
+\chapter{Introduction}